eclipse-vertx/vert.x/core_manual_groovy.md

     </script>

-You can find `vertxbus.js` in the `client` directory of the vert.x distribution.
+You can find `vertxbus.js` in the `client` directory of the Vert.x distribution.

 The first thing the example does is to create a instance of the event bus

     var eb = new vertx.EventBus('http://localhost:8080/eventbus');

 The parameter to the constructor is the URI where to connect to the event bus.
 Since we create our bridge with the prefix `eventbus` we will connect there.

 You can't actually do anything with the bridge until it is opened.
 When it is open the `onopen` handler will be called.

-The client side event bus API for registering and unregistering handlers and for sending messages is exactly the same as the server side one.
+The client side event bus API for registering and unregistering handlers and for sending messages is the same as the server side one.
 Please consult the chapter on the event bus for full information.

 **There is one more thing to do before getting this working, please read the following section....**